ShaliniAnandaPhD/interstellar_galaxy/README.md

 # Galaxy Exploration Environment

+This is my project for the AGI hackathon on Dec 3 2023

 Explore a simulated universe in this interactive space exploration environment.
 Built using Python, gym, and Streamlit, this project allows you to control an AI agent as it navigates through a procedurally generated cosmos, encountering planets, resources, and hazards along its journey.

 ## Features